Is Running A Marathon Bad For You?

 Perhaps there is no question more polarizing between the running community and non-runners than, โ€œIs running a marathon bad for you?โ€

-After all, runners will defend the innumerous benefits of running tooth and nail against anyone who raises questions about the essential risks of running.
+After all, runners will defend the innumerable benefits of running tooth and nail against anyone who raises questions about the essential risks.

 With that said, trying to approach the research about the safety of marathon running with an unbiased opinion and open mind brings us to consider the potential risks that can be involved with putting your body through running a full 26.2 miles.

-Ultimately, what differentiates running a marathon from running in general or focusing on shorter distances, whether recreationally or competitively, is indeed the long distance of a marathon itself.
+Ultimately, what differentiates running a marathon from running in general or focusing on shorter distances, whether recreationally or competitively, is indeed the marathon’s long distance itself.

 When you are discussing the benefits of running in a broad sense, the term โ€œrunningโ€œ can encompass just about anything.